-It should be recognized that the project was challenged by the COVID-19 pandemic that impacted particularly the components directly dependent on the inputs from stakeholders.
-The Secretariat is working on an improved strategy for primary data collection following the 2021 fishing season.
-Further simplification of the survey will be announced at the IM097.
-The Secretariat is also cautiously optimistic regarding engagement with stakeholders on economic data collection in post-covid times.
+It should be recognized that the project was challenged by the Covid-19 pandemic that impacted particularly the components directly dependent on the inputs from stakeholders.
+Should the Commission wish to continue improving the PHMEIA, the Secretariat will introduce an improved strategy for primary data collection following the 2021 fishing season, including further simplification of the surveys.
+The Secretariat is also cautiously optimistic regarding engagement with stakeholders on socioeconomic data collection in post-covid times aimed at better characterization of the Pacific halibut sectors' economic impact.